-As Mr. Dieter progressed in age and broadened his experience, he deeply appreciated the skills he had learned, but recognized that many of the components were more choreographed and/or sport based, lacking the intensity and capability of a motivated adversary with criminal intent.
+As Mr. Dieter broadened his experience, he deeply appreciated the skills he had learned, but recognized that many of the components were more choreographed and/or sport based, lacking the intensity and capability of a motivated adversary with criminal intent.
 When he had to utilize these skills in defense situations, the techniques did not apply.

-In 1980, Mr. Dieter served on a local police department, which allowed him to experience the various duties of law enforcement as well as the techniques and tactics taught.
-He witnessed similar, unrealistic methods being utilized in training, in preparation for criminal attacks as well as apprehension and arrest.
-Mr. Dieter also recognized that his firearms training introduced further inconsistencies and contradictions to these methods.
+In 1980, Mr. Dieter served on a local police department, which allowed him to experience the various duties of law enforcement, as well as the techniques and tactics taught.
+He witnessed similar, unrealistic methods being utilized in training, in preparation for criminal attacks, as well as apprehension and arrest.
+Mr. Dieter also recognized that the firearms training introduced further inconsistencies and contradictions to these methods.
 Their skills were more focused on target or sport shooting and were not applicable under stress, relevant to the high-risk engagement, nor did they integrate with unarmed techniques.
 This prompted him to train more extensively, travel to numerous schools and camps, enter competitions, and earn several black belts.
-Significantly influenced and encouraged by a dear friend, he continued his search traveling throughout the Eastern United States.
-Mr. Dieter then traveled to the Orient, the birthplace of systemized martial arts, to find a master who could answer his questions and teach him the skills of the high-risk fight.
-He sought a mentor who was not only a good fighter, but also a man of integrity who lived his life with honor.
+Significantly influenced and encouraged by a dear friend, he continued his search, traveling throughout the Eastern United States.
+Mr. Dieter then traveled to the East Asia, the birthplace of systemized martial arts, to find a master who could answer his questions and teach him the skills of the high-risk fight.
+He sought a mentor who was not only a good fighter but also a man of integrity who lived his life with honor.

 His quest led him to Hong Kong, Okinawa, and Taiwan.
-After studying with a number of different senior instructors he found that, though very challenging, rewarding, as well as culturally enriching, the training lacked the high-risk focus that he desired.
-Finally, an elder master with a very rich lineage and remarkable martial history, who understood Mr. Dieter’s quest told him, “What you’re looking for does not exist.
+After studying with several different senior instructors, he found that, though very challenging and rewarding, as well as culturally enriching, the training lacked the high-risk focus that he desired.
+Finally, an elder master with a very rich lineage and remarkable martial history, who understood Mr. Dieter’s quest, told him, “What you’re looking for does not exist.
 You must develop it yourself.
 It must be your purpose.”